HinaKhan94/fetch/README.md

 7. How much money do you need to start and operate the business?
 - The money to buy and host a domain to make it available for everyone.

+### Scope

+Fetch aims to provide a trustworthy experience for pet owners interested in buying online pet food.
+The website offers key functionalities including:

+- A robust checkout system that displays checkout information and allows for easy checkout.
+- A detailed products page that displays product quantity, price and description.
+- An advanced filtering system on the 'Products' page to help users find products that fit the criteria.
+- User registeration that allows users to keep track of purchases, wishlist, and reviews.

 ## 📜Table of Contents